mctechnology17/zmk-config/README.md

 ----

-- If you already have your corne - sofle - lily58 configured with this repository and want to make a modification to your keymap, you can do it with the online [ZMK-STUDIO](https://zmk.studio/).
+- If you already have your sofle configured with this repository and want to make a modification to your keymap, you can do it with the online [ZMK-STUDIO](https://zmk.studio/).

-- If you already have your corne - sofle - lily58 configured with this repository and want to make a modification to your keymap, you can do it with the online [keymap-editor](https://nickcoutsos.github.io/keymap-editor/).
+- If you already have your sofle configured with this repository and want to make a modification to your keymap, you can do it with the online [keymap-editor](https://nickcoutsos.github.io/keymap-editor/).

 - If you already have a repository and you want only the dongle option of this repository with support for `zmk-studio`, just add this repository as a module to your configuration, look the section [THIS REPOSITORY AS A MODULE](#THIS-REPOSITORY-AS-A-MODULE).